KOIL: Establishment

 KOIL was initially licensed to the Monarch Manufacturing Company of Council Bluffs, Iowa on 1080 kHz.
 Its owner was an oil company, hence the "OIL" in the call letters.
 It was one of the earliest stations in the Omaha area, and signed on the air on July 10, 1925.

 KOIL was one of the stations that participated in the first CBS network radio broadcast on September 18, 1927.
 On November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, it was assigned to 1260 kHz.
 Its affiliation switched to the NBC Blue Network on December 1, 1931.
 KOIL carried its schedule of dramas, comedies, news and sports during the "Golden Age of Radio".
 The station moved to Omaha in 1937, and was assigned to 1290 kHz in March 1941, under the provisions of the North American Regional Broadcasting Agreement.

 KOIL was purchased by salesman and promoter Don Burden in 1953.
 As network programming moved from radio to television, the station adopted a Top 40 format.
 It was a popular station for Omaha's teens and young adults.
 It became part of Burden's Star Stations.

 License cancelation

 The Federal Communications Commission (FCC) began an investigation into allegations involving Burden and his stations.
 They included reports of bribes Burden made to officials in charge of renewing the licenses of his stations, supervision of on-air contests, and lack of candor with the FCC.

-Star Stations was forced to surrender its radio licenses, and KOIL was ordered to go off the air as of 12:01 a.m.
+Star Stations was forced to surrender its radio licenses, and KOIL was ordered to go off the air as of 12:01 am.
 September 2, 1976.
 The last two songs played by DJ Gene Shaw were Neither One of Us (Wants to Be the First to Say Goodbye) by Gladys Knight & The Pips.
 This was followed by the very last song, Simon & Garfunkel's "The Sound of Silence."
 The engineer on duty who turned off the transmitter after 51 years was Don Eliason.
 On Tom Becka's last segment, he also played the song as he signed off.